 If you ask us, adding all of these is good business sense.
 You need to provide the most accurate info you can, so when someone finds your business online, they can visit you and make a purchase.
 If your hours are wrong, or your address is outdated, the incorrect information could cause you to miss a sale.

 In regards to reviews, taking these actions help you maintain a clear channel of communication between you and your customers.
 Taking the time to say “thanks” for a positive review (or apologize if you get a negative one) shows you care about what your customers think.

 As for photos, users are more visual than ever before.
-Photos of your products show users what to expect when they visit, while a photo of your building offers a visual frame of reference—handy when on the go or visiting for the first time.
+Pictures of your products show users what to expect when they visit, while a photo of your building offers a visible frame of reference—handy when on the go or visiting for the first time.

 Some of these take quite a bit of effort (we’re looking at you, Reviews).
 But believe us—it’s worth it.
 Making your website Relevant will help make it stand out from the crowd.

 Remember, Paul Haahr has stated that Relevance is a factor in how Google works.
 Making sure your site will be seen as relevant to your users’ search queries is essential.
-And an effective way to do it is to include all the relevant information.
+And an effective way to do it is to include any pertinent information.

 Distance asks “how far is each potential search result from the location term used in a search?”

 When users look up something like “shoe store in San Diego,” Distance helps Google pull up results based on the location term—in this case, “San Diego.”
 Additionally, if the user doesn’t provide a location, Google will “calculate distance based on what’s known about [the user’s] location.”

 How to take advantage of Distance: You don’t have control over what people search.
 (If only!)
 However, you can make sure all the right info is there so that when users do perform a search query, it will lead them right to your business.